How to Help Creative Teens With Setting Goals

 In order to get where she wants to go, Mia has to plot her way.
 My daughter’s ephemeral dream, the one she’s been holding on to since age nine, has to be brought into a harsh, unpredictable and unstable environment of physical reality.

 In Mindset: The New Psychology of Success Carol Dweck, Ph.D. assures: “You gain confidence as you repeatedly meet and master a challenge.”
 What course of action can Mia embrace to assist her in the process of developing her portfolio?
 I happen to have a viable plan!
-Actually, any creative teen going away to college can benefit from this advice.
+Actually, any creative teen going away to college can benefit from this advice related to setting goals.

 Define your Life’s Creative Intentions.
 Think about what is important to you and what propels your hopes and dreams.
 Discern what really matters in your life.
 In his book Coaching the Artist Within, Eric Maisel explains: “Translating our values into how we live is our main activity.
 Values guide us.
 The meaning we make sustains us.”